 Like an Osso Bucco dish, the wine-braised lamb shanks serve excellently on a small mound of mashed potatoes finished with a generous drizzle of the extra sauce.

 Don’t let cooking lamb intimidate you.
-With any of these easy-to-follow recipes, you’ll have a gorgeous meal ready to surprise the whole family this Easter Sunday.
+Armed with any of these easy-to-follow recipes, you’ll have a gorgeous meal ready to surprise the whole family this Easter Sunday.